I fully understand you, it is a hard decision to make.

-At this point, you should have enough information about me to decide whether you can trust the advises I’m going to give you.
+At this point, you should have enough information about me to decide whether you can trust the advice I’m going to give you.

 Before I can give you the steps on how to become a respiratory therapist you should know the basics about them first.

 THE BASIC INFORMATION ABOUT RESPIRATORY THERAPIST

 Respiratory therapists commonly treat patients suffering from lung conditions like asthma and emphysema by administering oxygen through ventilation devices.

 They may also help patients who’ve had a heart attack or stroke regain normal breathing function.

 In addition to turning or lifting patients, standing for long periods of time might be required for respiratory therapists.

 This is explained by that some respiratory therapists work in hospitals or nursing homes, while others travel to patient’s homes to install and maintain respiratory equipment for at-home use.

 You should also know that respiratory therapists who work in medical facilities often work evenings and weekends.

 You might be also interested in the respiratory therapist salary.
 In short, according to the U.S. Bureau of Labor Statistics, the mean hourly wage is $30.05 and the mean annual wage is $62,500 in the USA.